oussamahamdaoui/layj/README.md

 **🏃🏽 Instant Feedback**: Fast, interactive watch mode.

-**📸 Snapshot Testing**: Capture snapshots of your API types and be notified if the API responses change
+**📸 Snapshot Testing**: Capture snapshots of your API types and be notified if the API responses changes

 ## Table of Contents
  - [Getting Started](#getting-started)